Greece Moments Greece Moments

 Waterfront Restaurants

-A walk from the Paralia Loutra along the promenade, where there are a good dozen restaurants (tip: MamaDo) and cafés.
-In May, there was a quiet atmosphere in Loutra with a few sailors, locals and individualists.
-At the end of the village, a rusty loading crane still protrudes into the sea.
-A remnant from the time of iron ore mining on Kythnos, including on the highest mountain Kakovolo (356 m).
+Take a walk from Paralia Loutra along the promenade, where you’ll find a good dozen restaurants (tip: MamaDo) and cafés.
+In May, there was a relaxed atmosphere in Loutra, with a few sailors, locals and independent travellers.
+At the end of the village, a rusty loading crane still juts out into the sea — a remnant from the days of iron ore mining on Kythnos, including on its highest mountain, Kakovolo (356 m).

 Loutra Kythnos Kykladen Urlaub Thermalquelle Bad